Doane-CCLA/docs/using-the-hpc/how-to-use/prerequisites.md

 # Prerequisites

-To properly utilize SHPC Condos, you will need a couple of utilities loaded on your local machine.
+To properly utilize HPC Condos, you will need a couple of utilities loaded on your local machine.
 These utilities are free and widely used for this type of application.

 * Required: **SSH client**
 * Recommended: **Bash terminal**

 ### MacOS and Linux
 Both macOS and Linux distributions include a Bash terminal and an SSH client by default.
-No additional software should be required to access SHPC Condos.
+No additional software should be required to access HPC Condos.

 ### Windows Users